 Every once in awhile, a particular ingredient (edible or otherwise) gets a ton of press and starts appearing in everything from drinks to lotions.
 Why?
 Is it all hype, or are there any real benefits?
 If there are benefits, what’s the best way for you to incorporate this new ingredient into your already-crowded life?
 We do the research so you don’t have to, because we’re good at reading between the lines: welcome to Ingredient Check!

-Adaptogens are right up there with commercial cannabis and drinkable collagen when it comes to buzzy wellness trends of the moment.
-Adaptogenic herbs are everywhere nowadays: blended into pressed juices, mixed in with protein powder, even sprinkled into skincare oils and mystical beauty elixirs like Amanda Chantal Bacon’s highly coveted Moon Dusts.
-The term is even hitting skincare in brands like Allies of Skin (more on that later).
+Adaptogens are right up there with commercial cannabis and drinkable collagen these days.
+They’re literally everywhere: blended into juices, mixed into protein powders, and even sprinkled into mystical beauty elixirs.
+The term is also making its way into skincare products like Allies of Skin (more on that later).

-Adaptogens are big in the beauty world because they’re said to do wonders for the skin.
-They have excellent antioxidant profiles and create nutrient reservoirs within the skin to help regenerate and repair it (GliSODin‘s Corina Crysler just told us antioxidants are literally the most important thing we can take for skin).
-Other adaptogens such as Asian ginseng, rhodiola and maca have gained popularity because they’re known to increase mental sharpness, reduce fatigue and boost energy.
+Adaptogens are big in the beauty world because they do wonders for the skin.
+They have excellent antioxidant profiles and create nutrient reservoirs to help the skin regenerate and repair itself (GliSODin‘s Corina Crysler just told us antioxidants are literally the most important thing we can take for skin).
+Other adaptogens such as Asian ginseng, rhodiola and maca are popular because they increase mental sharpness, reduce fatigue, and boost energy.

 But hold up: adapto-what?

-The low-down: An adaptogen is any natural, non-toxic agent or substance, e.g. an herb or a nutrient, that stimulates immunity and helps restore homeostasis in the body.
-Adaptogens support the body’s adrenal glands, which help manage the body’s hormonal response to stress.
-Adaptogens basically assist the body in adapting to stress, hence the name.
+The low-down: An adaptogen is a natural herb or nutrient that stimulates immunity and restores homeostasis in the body.
+Adaptogens support the body’s adrenal glands, which manage the body’s hormonal response to stress.
+In short, adaptogens assist the body in adapting to stress, hence the name.

-The science behind it: Adaptogens prevent the formation and accumulation of harmful beta-lipo-proteins (stress-induced molecules made up of proteins and fat that carry cholesterol through the blood) and also allow hexokinase enzymes to more readily catalyze glucose into energy.
+The science behind it: Adaptogens prevent the formation and accumulation of harmful beta-lipo-proteins (stress-induced molecules made up of proteins and fat that carry cholesterol through the blood) and help hexokinase enzymes catalyze glucose into energy.
 Adaptogens also support optimal cellular function by increasing the capacity of our cells to build mRNA (messengers) and tRNA (transporters).

 It’s important to note adaptogens don’t block the stress response; they moderate it.
 They strengthen the body’s immune system and improve resistance at the cellular level, thereby prolonging the onset of fatigue, exhaustion, injury, and/or illness.